Liberty’s leadership team is made up of passionate professionals in their fields.

 Kelly has held several volunteer positions in her local community focused on supporting and celebrating women, including as past President of the Hastings Business Women’s Network, co-founder of the renowned annual International Women’s Day event, and co-designer of a women’s mentoring program.

-In her capacity as People & Culture Manager, Brooke leads the ongoing development of Liberty’s team of domestic violence staff.
+In her capacity as People & Culture Manager, Brooke leads the ongoing learning and development of Liberty’s staff.

-Brooke is Chair of the Port Macquarie Domestic Violence Committee and sits on the DVNSW Advisory Group.
+Brooke is the Chair of the Port Macquarie Hastings Domestic Violence Committee and a member of DVNSW’s Sector Development Member Advisory Committee and the NSW Collaboration for Prevention of Gender-based Violence.

 Liberty team members share a common goal to create a community where women and children are empowered and safe from domestic and family violence.